getmoto/moto/docs/docs/services/batch.rst

 - [ ] list_consumable_resources
 - [X] list_jobs

-        Pagination is not yet implemented
+        TODO: Pagination is not yet implemented
+        TODO: Acording to Boto3 documentation, filters are not supported when filtering by batch array job id.
+            Current implementation does not differentiate between array job listing and normal job listing.

 - [ ] list_jobs_by_consumable_resource